-Level 1 - Quoted prices (unadjusted) in active markets for identical assets or liabilities.

-Level 2 - Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly.

-Level 3 - Inputs for the asset or liability that are not based on observable market data.
+- Level 1 Quoted prices (unadjusted) in active markets for identical assets or liabilities. - Level 2 Inputs other than quoted prices included within Level 1 that are observable for the asset or liability, either directly or indirectly. - Level 3 Inputs for the asset or liability that are not based on observable market data.

-At February 28, 2022, the fair values of the Company's warrant liabilities is based on Level 3 measurements and cash is based on Level 1 measurements.
+At August 31, 2022, the fair values of the Company's warrant liabilities and cash are based on Level 1 measurements.
 The fair values of other financial instruments approximate their carrying values due to the relatively short-term maturity of these instruments.